What is Let’s Build It?

 Adam Bourne is a winner of the 2018 Harbor Freight Tools for Schools Prize for Teaching Excellence.
 He teaches carpentry and electrical at the NET Charter High School in New Orleans.

-Pilot project grants help prize-winning skilled trades teachers test and bring to life new ideas inspired by their experience at the Let’s Build It Institute.
+Pilot project grants help prize-winning skilled trades teachers test and bring to life new ideas inspired by their experience at Let’s Build It.
 Through this program, Harbor Freight Tools for Schools seeds original, teacher-led methods to improve skilled trades education beyond an individual classroom.

 Bob Kilmer, 2017 Prize Winner and a Construction teacher at Enumclaw High School, wanted to spark a passion for skilled trades among younger students.
 His pitch?
 A mobile learning lab to take to local elementary schools.
 Watch as his high schoolers work with fifth graders to build a tiny house—and develop a love of learning a skill.